 In recent years, with the continuously improved technology and the trend of development of energy-efficient and energy-saving lighting fixtures promoted by governments around the globe, the demand and market for replacing old products with lighting fixtures of new generations has been increased year by year.
 Due to the continuous changes and diversification of combinations of lighting fixtures and light, the Company continues to develop new products in order to satisfy demands from the industry trend.
-However, the spread of COVID-19 in recent years, the outbreak of the Russia-Ukraine war, rising inflation, and interest rate hikes in major countries have made the global economic performance in 2022 relatively recessionary.
-However, with the recent transformation of COVID-19 being more likely the common flu and the slowdown of inflation, the economy is expected to grow slowly and steadily in 2023.
+However, high interest rates, high inflation, unsatisfactory economic performance after the pandemic in mainland China, added with global geopolitical trends toward group confrontation have adversely affected global economic development and social stability this year, weakened global demand for finished products, and caused stagnant economic activities in many countries; therefore, global economic performance had not been improved significantly in 2023.
+Due to the ease of inflation, the U.S. dollar interest rate increase, and other unfavorable factors, the economy is expected to grow profoundly and steadily in 2024.
+In order to expand operational efficiency, the Company acquired StrongLED this year through a share conversion and issuance of new shares this year.
+It is possible to expand the Group's product applications and market share through the comprehensive integration of the resources of both parties.

-B. Potential Effects on the Company's future Financial Status and Countermeasures a.
-Products

-- (a) Continue to enhance competitiveness of indoor lighting products: The Company will continue to complete the series of indoor lighting fixture products and invest in the development of low-cost light fixtures for meeting customer's needs due to the emerging of mass market of LED. - (b) Continue to expand the market of outdoor lighting products: The Company will continue to complete the development of outdoor lighting fixtures series to create future growth momentum.
+- B. Potential Effects on the Company's future Financial Status and Countermeasures - a.
+Products - (a) Continue to enhance competitiveness of indoor lighting products: The Company will continue to complete the series of indoor lighting fixture products and invest in the development of low-cost light fixtures for meeting customer's needs due to the emerging of mass market of LED. - (b) Continue to expand the market of outdoor lighting products: The Company will continue to complete the development of outdoor lighting fixtures series to create future growth momentum. - b.
+Marketing - (a) Promote green lighting and continue to develop new products. - (b) Enhance product value and maintain price competitiveness.

-b.
-Marketing

-- (a) Promote green lighting and continue to develop new products. - (b) Enhance product value and maintain price competitiveness. - (c) Secure the existing market and develop emerging market with potentials. - (d) Participate in international exhibitions and commit to promote the Company's private brands.

-c.
-Production

-- (a) Simplify the product lines, use common parts, and build safety stock for the frequently used parts in order to shorten delivery lead time. - (b) Enhance automated production, improve manufacturing processes, increase efficiency, and reduce the impact of rising labor cost.
+- (c) Secure the existing market and develop emerging market with potentials. - (d) Participate in international exhibitions and commit to promote the Company's private brands. - c.
+Production - (a) Simplify the product lines, use common parts, and build safety stock for the frequently used parts in order to shorten delivery lead time. - (b) Enhance automated production, improve manufacturing processes, increase efficiency, and reduce the impact of rising labor cost. - d.

-d.
 Future Development Strategies of the Company